agrawalashweta/Verilog/README.md

 **Description**: Mealy and moore state machines to detect a sequence of 2 or more 1's has been implemented.
 **Purpose**: FSMs are used to model and control sequential logic where the output depends on a sequence of inputs over time.

+16. ComplexMultiplication

+**Description**: This Verilog module implements complex number multiplication.
+Each complex input is packed into a 16-bit value, where the upper 8 bits represent the real part and the lower 8 bits represent the imaginary part.
+**Purpose**: The module performs the multiplication of two complex numbers of the form (a + jb) and (c + jd) using the formula: (a + jb) * (c + jd) = (ac - bd) + j(ad + bc)
+The result is a 32-bit output where the upper 16 bits contain the real part and the lower 16 bits contain the imaginary part of the product.

 Contributions are welcome!
 If you'd like to add more mini-projects or enhance the existing ones, feel free to open a pull request or issue.